hamfat/hamfat.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I am a lecturer in the Department of Mathematical Sciences in the School of Engineering, Computer, and Mathematical Sciences at Auckland University of Technology, New Zealand.

+My research focuses on applying dynamical systems theory to the physical and life sciences.
+I employ various mathematical techniques, including bifurcation theory, to analyze models of electrophysiological activities, with a particular emphasis on muscle cells.
+Moreover, I have also contributed to the mathematical modeling of infectious diseases, including dengue, COVID-19, avian influenza, and infectious bursal disease.

-I am a Postdoctoral Fellow at the <a href="https://www.massey.ac.nz/massey/learning/departments/centres-research/epicentre/epicentre_home.cfm">EpiCentre -- School of Veterinary Science</a> at Massey University, Palmerston North.
-My research interests lie in application of dynamical systems theory to practical problems, including neuroscience, cardiovascular systems, and epidemiology.
+Before joining AUT, I served as a postdoctoral fellow at <a href="https://www.massey.ac.nz/massey/learning/departments/centres-research/epicentre/epicentre_home.cfm">EpiCentre</a>, within the School of Veterinary Science at Massey University in Palmerston North, New Zealand.

-Recently, I worked on robust chaos in switched dynamical systems in relation to the project titled “Organised chaos: Using geometry to explain robust chaotic dynamics in switched dynamical systems”.
-My principal investigator was <a href="https://www.massey.ac.nz/~djwsimps/">Dr David J. W. Simpson</a>.
+Previously, I worked on robust chaos in switched dynamical systems in relation to the project titled “Organised chaos: Using geometry to explain robust chaotic dynamics in switched dynamical systems”.
+My principal investigator was <a href="https://www.massey.ac.nz/~djwsimps/">Assoc.
+Prof David J. W. Simpson</a>.
 The project was funded through the <a href="https://www.royalsociety.org.nz/what-we-do/funds-and-opportunities/marsden/awarded-grants/marsden-fund-awards-2018/">Royal Society of NZ Marsden Fund</a>. <a href="https://arxiv.org/abs/2210.14445"> Click here for research output </a>.

 <style>
 .content {